 Kauai is, in a word, paradise.
 That goes doubly for anybody who likes bountiful nature and classic Hawaiian vibes, and definitely could be the best island to visit in Hawaii for those looking for a laid-back, slower pace of life.

 On the north shore of Kauai you’ll find the Na Pali Coast.
-This area is known for its abundant wildlife and beautiful beaches.
+This area is known for its abundant wildlife and beautiful white sand beaches.
 Surfing is pretty much a way of life in the northern part of the island, with many visiting to check out of modern-day stresses and sink right into the chill of island life.

 Over on the east side is the Coconut Coast.
 Named for its coconut palms, this is the most populated part of mostly rural Kauai and makes for a good place to base yourself if you want some more modern amenities.
 Nearby, to the south, you’ll find Wailua Falls along with luxury resorts and golf courses (if you’ve got the money to spare, of course).